brennop/http.lua/README.md

 `http.get("/", function() return "Hello World" end)`

-Where pattern is a lua pattern match, and handler is a function that returns either a message, or a table with a status and a body.
+Register a GET handler, Where pattern is a lua pattern match, and handler is a function that returns either a message, or a table with a status and a body.

 #### http.listen(port)